Tamayo tops Latam auction, kinetic art sales strong

 NEW YORK Rufino Tamayo's painting "Watermelon Slices" fetched $2.2 million, topping Sotheby's Latin American sale, which also set auction records for pioneering Venezuelan kinetic artist Carlos Cruz-Diez.

-"It was a great night for Rufino Tamayo," Sotheby's Latin American art chief Carmen Melian said of the Wednesday evening sale, which totaled $17 million.
+"It was a great night for Rufino Tamayo," Sotheby's Latin American art chief Carmen Melian said of the Wednesday evening sale, which totalled $17 million.

-"Watermelon Slices is a symphony of colors that recall the (late U.S. master abstract colorist) Mark Rothko.
+"Watermelon Slices is a symphony of colours that recall the (late U.S. master abstract colourist) Mark Rothko.
 Dozens and dozens of reds and orange shades vibrate," she said.

 Melian added that the work, which shows watermelon slices precariously balanced on a brown stand, is difficult to reproduce because Tamayo used pure dried pigment for each tone.